 If you are a Late Entrant you will be insured for Type I Dental Expenses on your Effective Date of Insurance.
-There are Benefit Waiting Periods for Type II Dental Expenses as shown below.
+There are Benefit Waiting Periods for Type II and Type III Dental Expenses as shown below.
 The Benefit Waiting Periods begin on your Effective Date.
 The Benefit Waiting Periods for:

-• Type II Dental Expenses is 12 months except Restorations - 6 months.
+- Type II Dental Expenses is 12 months except Restorations 6 months. - Type III Dental Expenses is 12 months.